-- Evidence of a baccalaureate degree from an accredited institution. - An official transcript of all undergraduate course work. - Evidence of at least five (5) years of significant and progressive management and/or supervisory work experience. - A statement of purpose of no more than 500 words (2-pages), explaining your reasoning for seeking an advanced degree in business, describing how the program will help facilitate your career goals.
-Reflect on your greatest accomplishment and disappointment, and, lessons learned from the experiences.
-Discuss your professional and executive experience that relates to the pursuance of this program including a brief discussion of your post-EMBA goals. - Two confidential letters of recommendation are required, including one from your immediate supervisor.
-Letters of recommendation should be obtained from individuals who know you well and can present a balanced evaluation and assessment of your capabilities.
-Letters should include your strengths, areas for improvement and commitment to academic excellence in a rigorous program. - A current professional résumé. - Official TOEFL (Test of English as a Foreign Language) score if the applicant's native language is not English, unless the applicant has received an undergraduate degree from a U.S. college or university.
+- Evidence of a baccalaureate degree from an accredited institution. - An official transcript of all undergraduate course work. - Evidence of at least five (5) years of significant management or supervisory experience - A statement of purpose (including, a description of the applicant's greatest accomplishment and disappointment and lessons learned from the experiences, as well as a brief discussion of post eMBA goals) - Two confidential letters of recommendation that include applicant's strengths, areas of improvement, and commitment to excellence - A current professional résumé. - Official TOEFL (Test of English as a Foreign Language) score if the applicant's native language is not English, unless the applicant has received an undergraduate degree from a U.S. college or university.
 A TOEFL score of at least 550 on the paper based test or 213 on the computer based test or 79 on the Internet based test is required.
-An official IELTS score can be submitted in lieu of TOEFL in which case a minimum overall band score of 6.0 is required.